The Ring (magazine): World champions

 The Ring has its own championship belt in a given weight class where The Ring champion holds a lineal reign to the throne, the man who beat the man.
 The Ring began awarding championship belts in 1922.
 The first Ring world title belt was awarded to heavyweight champion Jack Dempsey and the second was awarded to flyweight champion Pancho Villa.
-The Ring stopped giving belts to world champions in the 1990s, then reintroduced their titles in 2002.
+The Ring stopped giving belts to world champions in the 1990s, then reintroduced their titles in their April 2002 magazine.
+In their reintroduction of the titles, they awarded four boxers with The Ring title—Lennox Lewis, Roy Jones Jr, Bernard Hopkins, and Kostya Tszyu.

 The Ring stated that their title was "intended to reward fighters who, by satisfying rigid criteria, can justify a claim as the true and only world champion in a given weight class".
 It echoed many critics' arguments that the sanctioning bodies in charge of boxing championships had undermined the sport by pitting undeserving contenders against undeserving "champions" and forcing the boxing public to see mismatches for so-called "world championships".
 The Ring attempts to be more authoritative and open than the sanctioning bodies' rankings, with a page devoted to full explanations for ranking changes.
 A fighter pays no sanctioning fees to defend or fight for the title at stake, contrary to practices of the sanctioning bodies.

 However, many boxing journalists complained that The Ring ignored the world championship lineage when they started awarding titles again.
 A controversy described by Cliff Rold of BoxingScene.com is for example, the "world" light-heavyweight title was considered vacant from the time Michael Spinks went up to heavyweight in 1985 until 1996.
 While the Cyber Boxing Zone and the International Boxing Research Organization considers Virgil Hill's defeat of Henry Maske (who were the two highest rated light-heavyweights) as the beginning of the new lineage, The Ring awarded their newly reintroduced title to Roy Jones.
 In 2002, The Ring editor, Nigel Collins, acknowledged that if their championship policy was in place in 1997, Dariusz Michalczewski, who defeated Hill, "probably would have been The Ring Champion."